uptane/uptane.github.io/blog/2024-01-10-GSoC-blog/index.md

 I want to express my appreciation to all the mentors, including Lois, Philip, Ira, Jon, Justin, and the dedicated members of the community.
 Your unwavering support and willingness to assist have been invaluable.
 The regular check-in meetings, understanding of contributors' needs, and effective program structuring were all testaments to your dedication.
 You maintained open lines of communication through emails, which facilitated the sharing of progress and concerns.
 I couldn't have asked for better mentors; you have truly made my GSoC journey special and enriched my experience.

 To the reader who has made it this far, I want to express my gratitude.
-Your interest in my journey and work, whether it's a small website or a significant library design, means a great deal to me.
 It's the support and recognition of fellow developers like you that make our efforts all the more rewarding.
 Thank you for being a part of this journey with me.

 ## What Was Covered ✔️